aeroheim/audio-file-decoder/README.md

     audioDecoder = decoder;

+    const options: DecodeAudioOptions = {
+      multiChannel: false,
+    };

-    // decode from 15 seconds for a duration of 45 seconds return decoder.getAudioData(15, 45);
+    // decode from 15 seconds for a duration of 45 seconds, with options return decoder.getAudioData(15, 45, options);
   })
   .then(samples => {
     // samples are returned as a Float32Array